What is hospice?

 Through palliative care, we work with your physicians to provide relief from issues such as pain, nausea, vomiting, breathing difficulties and depression.
 We encourage you or your loved one to take advantage of palliative services as soon as you receive a diagnosis of a serious illness.

-Palliative care nurse practitioners visit patients once (sometimes twice) a month to access care needs and provide pain and symptom management.
+Palliative care nurse practitioners/physician assistants visit patients once (sometimes twice) a month to access care needs and provide pain and symptom management.

 Those receiving palliative care experience fewer hospitalizations and, for those hospitalized, a shorter stay.

 Do you have questions about palliative care?
 We welcome the opportunity to speak with you and help in any way we can.
-Every patient and their family facing serious illness deserves palliative care.
+Call to find out if you qualify for our palliative care program.